StanfordBioinformatics/AnnotationHive/Import.md

 ### Import annotation files into BigQuery ###

-In order to import annotation datasets to BigQuery, first run the following command to create a table for tracking annotation sets inside your BigQuery Dataset called "AnnotationList".
+To import annotation datasets into BigQuery, first run the following command to create an "AnnotationList" table for tracking annotation sets inside your BigQuery dataset.

    ```
    mvn compile exec:java -Dexec.mainClass=com.google.cloud.genomics.cba.StartAnnotationHiveEngine -Dexec.args="BigQueryAnnotationRepository --project=<Your_Google_cloud_Project> --bigQueryDatasetId=<YOUR_BigQuery_Dataset_ID> --createAnnotationSetListTable=true --runner=DataflowRunner " -Pdataflow-runner
    ```

-After creating AnnotationList Table successfully, then you can import your annotation sets from Google Storage.
-Here are the main options:
+After successfully creating the AnnotationList table, you can then import your annotation sets from Google Storage using the following options:

-* **--annotationType**: This provides whether the annotation is Variant or Generic annotation dataset.
+* **--annotationType**: Specify whether the annotation is a Variant or Generic annotation dataset.
 This is a required field.
-* **--bigQueryDatasetId**: This provides a BigQuery dataset ID
+* **--bigQueryDatasetId**: Specify the BigQuery dataset ID.
-* **--annotationInputTextBucketAddr**: This provides the URI of inputfile which contains annotations.
+* **--annotationInputTextBucketAddr**: Specify the URI of the input file that contains annotations.
 This is a required field.
-* **--annotationSetInfo**: This provides more info about the annotationset (e.g., Link='http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/ensGene.txt.gz').
-This is an optional filed.
+* **--annotationSetInfo**: Provide more information about the annotationset (e.g., Link='http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/ensGene.txt.gz').
+This is an optional field.
-* **--assemblyId**: This provides assemblyId (e.g., "hg19").
+* **--assemblyId**: Specify the assemblyId (e.g., "hg19").
 This is a required field.
-* **--base0**: This provides whether the base is 0 or 1.
+* **--base0**: Specify whether the base is 0 or 1.
 This is a required field.
-* **--bigQueryAnnotationSetTableId**: This provides the name of the BigQuery Table for the new annotation dataset.
+* **--bigQueryAnnotationSetTableId**: Specify the name of the BigQuery table for the new annotation dataset.
-* **--header**: This provides the header for the Annotations.
+* **--header**: Specify the header for the annotations.
 This is a required field (e.g., "Chrom,start,end,ref,alter,all other fields").
-* **--annotationSetVersion**: This provides the version annotationset (e.g., v1.0).
+* **--annotationSetVersion**: Specify the version of annotationset (e.g., v1.0).
 This is a required field.
-* **--columnOrder**: In case the input file does not follow (chrom ID, start, end, ...) for generic annotation, and (chrom ID, start, end, ref, alt, ...) for Variant annotation, then you can specify the order using this option.
+* **--columnOrder**: In case the input file does not follow (chrom ID, start, end, ...) for Generic annotation, or (chrom ID, start, end, ref, alt, ...) for Variant annotation, then you can specify the order using this option.
 For example, if `header` is `bin,chrom,info1,start,end,infor2` then `--columnOrder=2,4,5`.
-AnnotationHive automatically, reorder the fields.
+AnnotationHive automatically, reorders the fields.
 * **--columnSeparator**: You can specify separator character between columns (default value is '\\s+' that covers all type of spaces.`Note`, if you only have tab, then set this option to `\t`).
-* **--forceUpdate**:If your table (i.e., bigQueryAnnotationSetTableId) exists, and you want to update it, set the following option true, then it will remove the existing table and import the new version.
+* **--forceUpdate**: If you want to update an existing table (i.e., bigQueryAnnotationSetTableId) exists, set this option as true; it will remove the existing table and import the new version.
-* **--POS**: This provides whether the file contains POS field [true] instead of Start and End [false].
-AnnotationHive calculates start and end automatically based on the size of `reference bases`.
-Helpful for annotation files with the VCF format.
+* **--POS**: Specify whether the file contains a POS field [true] instead of Start and End [false].
+AnnotationHive calculates the start and end automatically based on the size of the `reference bases`.
+This is helpful for annotation files that have a VCF format.

 To import `Samples/sample_transcript_annotation_chr17.bed`, you need to first upload this file to Google Storage.
-Then, update and run the following command using:
+Then, update and run the following command:
    ```
    mvn compile exec:java -Dexec.mainClass=com.google.cloud.genomics.cba.StartAnnotationHiveEngine -Dexec.args="ImportAnnotationFromGCSToBigQuery --project=<Your_Google_Cloud_Project_Name> --runner=DataflowRunner --annotationInputTextBucketAddr=gs://<Your_Google_Cloud_Bucket_Name>/sample_transcript_annotation_chr17.bed --stagingLocation=gs://<Your_Google_Cloud_Bucket_Name>/<Staging_Address>/ --annotationType=generic --header=chrom,txStart,txEnd,bin,name,strand,cdsStart,cdsEnd,exonCount,exonStarts,exonEnds,score,name2,cdsStartStat,cdsEndStat,exonFrames --base0=no --bigQueryDatasetId=<YOUR_BigQuery_Dataset_ID> --bigQueryAnnotationSetTableId=sample_transcript_annotation_chr17 --annotationSetVersion=1.0 --assemblyId=hg19 --annotationSetInfo='Source: AnnotationHive/Samples'" -Pdataflow-runner
    ```